-Leverages local public funds to develop community resiliency infrastructure by renovating David M. Gonzales Recreation with 800 feet of alley and street improvement, street lights, seating, shade, 1,000 vines and shrubs, 46 trees, and a stormwater capture system to infiltrate up to 5-acre feet of water annually.
+Bradley Green Alley & Plaza Renovation - Transforms 0.7 acres of alley and plaza space near a main commercial corridor and public housing with 800 feet of alley and street improvements, street lights, seating, shade, 1,000 vines and shrubs, 46 trees, and a stormwater capture system to infiltrate up to five acre feet of water annually.
 The project supports multimodal travel in the area and supplements water supply efforts for the City of Los Angeles.